 Want to know the one, most critical factor that will determine the success or failure with Google Ads?

-I’ll give you a hint: It has nothing to do with copywriting, quality scores, landing page optimization, or any fancy automation or research tools.
+I’ll give you a hint: it has nothing to do with copywriting, quality scores, landing page optimization, or any fancy automation or research tools.
 Don’t get me wrong, those are all important, but they aren’t the most critical factor.
-It’s much more simple than that.
+It’s much simpler than that.

 At the end of the day, the success or failure of every ad campaign you run will depend on knowing your numbers.
 Calculating your specific business numbers should be the very first (and most crucial) step to set up a profitable Google Ads campaign.
 Yet, many businesses skip this step, and instead, move hastily to setting up the main components of the campaign like keywords, ads, and landing pages.

 That’s like buying a new couch without first taking the time to measure your living room to see if it’ll fit.
 Sure, you could get lucky, but it’s going to be painful if you find out the couch is too big!
 And that’s what can happen if you rush into advertising before knowing your numbers.
 You can end up advertising on keywords that, no matter how much you optimize, will simply never allow you to hit your business goals.

 How Much Can You Afford to Pay?

 When calculating your business numbers, one of the most important questions you have to answer is, “How much can you afford to pay PER CLICK to generate one customer?”
 Can you afford to pay $1, $5, or $10 per click?
-That’s obviously an important question to answer so you know how much you can bid in Google Ads (aka AdWords).
+That’s obviously an important question to answer so you know how much you can bid in Google Ads.

 Keep in mind this number is going to be different for every business.
 Just because you’re a dentist, and you know other dentists are paying $5 per click, doesn’t mean you can afford to pay that much.
 It depends on many factors that are not readily apparent when you do competitive research.